Jamie loves writing about DIY projects, decorating on a budget, craft ideas, and creative ways to reuse and upcycle products.

-One way is to look at the material in or around the shank or button holes.
-You sometimes can see unprocessed materials in or around these holes.
-When these buttons were dyed, only the outer layers took color so the inside of the button remains the nut's natural color.
+One way is to look at the material in or around the shank or buttonholes.
+You can sometimes see unprocessed materials in or around these holes.
+When these buttons were dyed, only the outer layers took the color, so the inside of the button remains the nut's natural color.
 The buttons were usually dyed before the holes were made.
 Another way is to look at it under a UV light.
-Vegetable Ivory will be a warm orange color.
+Vegetable ivory will be a warm orange color.

 Many black glass buttons were made during the Victorian era.
-These black colored glass buttons were made to imitate the true jet buttons that Queen Victoria wore during her time of mourning her husband, Price Albert's death.
+These black colored glass buttons were made to imitate the true jet buttons that Queen Victoria wore during her time of mourning the death of her husband, Prince Albert.

 These buttons were sturdy and made for frequently worn clothing like men's work shirts.
-These were manufactured in Europe, England and also in the United States from the years of 1840 to the 1930s.
-They were mainly white with sometimes a calico pattern and some had a what looked like a stenciled pattern on them.
+These were manufactured in Europe, England, and the United States from 1840 to the 1930s.
+They were mainly white with sometimes a calico pattern, and some had what looked like a stenciled pattern on them.
 Some had beautiful paintings on them.
 They came in all shapes and sizes and could be quite colorful.
-The patterned China buttons were made to compliment patterned textiles made during that time.
+The patterned China buttons were made to complement patterned textiles made during that time.
 They became popular and were not overly expensive.

 Mother of Pearl Shell Buttons

 These buttons have a pretty translucent sheen on them of a rainbow of colors.
-Some were made to be in their natural state and others were mixed with other materials like rhinestones or metals.
-Some were dyed and some were painted with images.
-These buttons feel heavier than other buttons yet some of these could be very thin.
+Some were made to be in their natural state, and others were mixed with other materials like rhinestones or metals.
+Some were dyed, and some were painted with images.
+These buttons feel heavier than other buttons, yet some of them could be very thin.
 The MOP buttons that have intricately carved patterns on them tend to be valuable to button collectors.

 These were very sturdy carved buttons.
-Back in the day, there was plenty of bone and it was very easy to carve.
+Back in the day, there was plenty of bone, and it was very easy to carve.
 Bone was also used to make home décor and hair accessories.
 They were made from animal bones, mainly cattle.
-As time went on imitation bone buttons were massed produced but there are ways to tell if it is a authentic bone button.
-The true old bone buttons will have yellowish to light brown hue to them.
+As time went on, imitation bone buttons were mass-produced, but there are ways to tell if it is an authentic bone button.
+The true old bone buttons will have a yellowish to light brown hue to them.

-The majority of vintage cloth covered buttons were round and they came in all sizes from very tiny to super large.
+The majority of vintage cloth-covered buttons were round, and they came in all sizes, from very tiny to super large.
 They were made in different colors as well as different patterns and types of fabrics.
-There were also buttons that were made from leather, shank and all.
-You can pretty much identify a fabric covered button.
+Some buttons were made from leather, shank, and all.
+You can pretty much identify a fabric-covered button.

-The important thing is if you clean it, be very careful not to to scrub on the fibers.
-Vintages fabrics can disintegrate easily.
-It is suggested to slosh them around in a container with mild soap and water without any scrubbing, rinse well and pat dry.
-Then finish drying them completely with a hair dryer on low or no heat or set them outside to air dry.
+The important thing is if you clean it, be very careful not to scrub the fibers.
+Vintage fabrics can disintegrate easily.
+It is suggested to slosh them around in a container with mild soap and water without scrubbing, rinse well, and pat dry.
+Then finish drying them completely with a hairdryer on low or no heat, or set them outside to air-dry.